Fitness Testing

 Standing or Side Medicine Ball Throw

-equipment required: 2-5 kg medicine ball depending on the age and ability of the group being tested, tape measure
+equipment required: 2-5 kgmedicine ball depending on the age and ability of the group being tested, tape measure

-description / procedure: The subject stands at a line with the feet slightly apart, and facing the direction to which the ball is to be thrown.
+procedure: The subject stands at a line with the feet slightly apart, and facing the direction to which the ball is to be thrown.
 Start with the ball held with the hands just under the ball, the arms extended in front of the body.
 The ball is then swung back behind the body, twisting the hips and torso, then swung back vigorously to throw the ball out as far as possible.
-Encourgae the subejct to use the legs, back and arms to assist to maximizing the distance thrown, The subject is also permitted to fall forward over the line after the ball is released.
+Encourage the subject to use the legs, back and arms to assist to maximizing the distance thrown, The subject is also permitted to fall forward over the line after the ball is released.
 The action is repeated on each side of the body, and three attempts are allowed each side.

 scoring: The distance from the starting position to where the ball lands is recorded.
 The measurement is recorded to the nearest 0.5 foot or 10 cm.
 The best result of three throws is used.